CUFP/cufp.org/src/site/2014/2014-09-04_1330_1700_t5-edwin-brady-idris-practical-software-verification-with-Dependent-types.md

 language.

-The tutorial will explain why software correctness, particularly extra-functional correctness, is important, and show how Idris\' dependent type system can support this.
+The tutorial will explain why software correctness, particularly extra-functional correctness, is important, and show how Idris' dependent type system can support this.
 It will cover:

 * Getting started: compiling and running programs